Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 The brighter period of the year lasts for 2.0 months, from March 27 to May 25, with an average daily incident shortwave energy per square meter above 6.2 kWh.

-The brightest day of the year is May 2, with an average of 6.8 kWh.
+The brightest month of the year in Fort Lauderdale is April, with an average of 6.5 kWh.

 The darker period of the year lasts for 2.7 months, from November 7 to January 29, with an average daily incident shortwave energy per square meter below 4.3 kWh.
-The darkest day of the year is December 22, with an average of 3.7 kWh.
+The darkest month of the year in Fort Lauderdale is December, with an average of 3.7 kWh.

 Average Daily Incident Shortwave Solar Energy in Fort Lauderdale